 Is Cutco Knives A Scam?

-Now that you know a little of Cutco’s history, I can tell you that yes, Cutco Knives is a scam.
+Now that you know a little about Cutco’s history, I can tell you about Cutco Knives being a scam, but only you can decide.

 Think about this…

-It’s no coincidence that a company who makes scissors so powerful that they cut through pennies, was also formed during the third year of the Cold War.
+It’s no coincidence that a company that makes scissors so powerful that they cut through pennies was also formed during the third year of the Cold War.

-And it's obvious that Cutco is a covert US defense contractor and manufacturer of small weapons that were once used by Cold War spies.
+Is it obvious that Cutco is a covert US defense contractor and manufacturer of small weapons that Cold War spies once used?